 Oklahoma City, OK

 Panang 2 and Tana Thai are two Thai restaurants on North May Avenue in the Quail Springs area, and in my opinion they really could not offer more of a contrast and still be classified as Thai food.
-Panang is part of a “mini-chain” of three restaurants (No. 1 is in south OKC and a third restaurant is in Edmond).
+Panang is part of a “mini-chain” of four restaurants (No. 1 is in south OKC and the others are in Edmond and Moore).
 Tana Thai is a small family owned restaurant with more limited hours and seating, so I would say Panang is more upscale.
-The menu is much larger at Panang, although Tana Thai covers all the basics.
-One of the biggest differences I have noticed is in the portion size–Panang gives what I consider to be very large portions compared to the “normal” Thai restaurant (and to Tana Thai).
-Panang is in a more modern building with what I consider to be a better parking lot.
+Panang is also family owned, but its restaurants are larger with a more extensive menu (although Tana Thai covers all the basics).
+One of the biggest differences I have noticed is in the portion size–Panang gives what I consider to be very large portions compared to the “normal” Thai restaurant (such as Tana Thai).

 Panang’s multiple locations indicate that it has a loyal following, and I definitely understand the reason for this.
 It has a comfortable atmosphere even if you come during off hours (such as the middle of the afternoon), take out orders are reliable, and Thai food is one of my favorites.
 The prices are reasonable for the quantity served, and I have never gone away hungry from any of their meals.

-After eating the panang curry I made a note that it was easy on the stomach (this must have been when I was having some digestion problems), but I would say that Tana Thai is the same way.
-My preference for Tana Thai does not exclude Panang from being a good choice as well.
+After eating the panang curry I made a note that it was easy on the stomach (this must have been when I was having some digestion problems).
+This is not surprising, though, because Thai is one of my comfort foods.

-The lunch combos come with four items, but there is large flexibility in choosing these items (or you can get a double portion of any item).
-The one in the above photo came with rice, spring roll, and pad thai, along with what I thought was a generous portion of basil chicken.
+The lunch combos come with four items, but there is large flexibility in choosing these items (or you can get a double portion of any item in lieu of one of the other three).
+The lunch in the above photo came with rice, spring roll, and pad thai, along with what I thought was a generous portion of basil chicken.

 I am not a huge fan of the spring roll, and customers are allowed to substitute something else for it, but I think it goes well on the lunch combination plate.